nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- Keepalive for message processing between Client -> Server -> Queue -> Worker
-    Make it so that ping has more then 1 seconds time to respond when using "bool WebSocket.Ping()" Might have to refactor a bit for passing properties to Mitto.Connection.Websockets,

 - Threading - only need ThreadPool.QueueWorkerItem when processing starts (example the Action<T> and callback methods)

 - Custom error codes